scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2015-09-08-if-i-were-planning-on-going-out-on-a-high-note.md

-## If I were planning on going out on a high note…
+## If I were planning on going out on a high note...

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2015/09/if-i-were-planning-on-going-out-on-a-high-note
  * Tuesday, September 08, 2015